Categories

 Technology firm/technology product of the year

-The Technology firm/technology product of the year award is open to commodity specialist software developers, but also to banks and commodity firms that have carried out outstanding work in the field of technology over the past 12 months.
+The Technology firm or product of the year award is open to commodity specialist software developers, but also to banks and commodity firms that have carried out outstanding work in the field of technology over the past 12 months.
 The category moves beyond CTRM software to consider, for example, enterprise software, logistics, operations and scheduling software, freight software, as well as analytics, algorithms and model development and the use of newer technologies such as blockchain, artificial intelligence, machine learning, neural networking etc.

 Data and analytics firm of the year